ctc-uci/aiss-backend/README.md

-# npo-backend-template
+# Achievement Institute for STEM Scholars backend

-This template will be used to create all NPO backend repos
+This is the backend for the Achievement Institute for STEM Scholars backend

 ## Setting up development environment